 Diffuse Axonal Injury: Brain cells are connected together by a nerve fiber called axons.
 A diffuse axonal injury (DAI) occurs when these axons are torn or separated.
 These injuries often occur during the most violent injuries such as a severe car accident or sporting collision where the head is shaken aggressively.
 Brain functionality, cognitive ability, and motor skills are all diminished as a result of a DAI.

 Frontal Lobe Injury: The frontal lobe is responsible for our consciousness.
 It regulates thought, personality, and voluntary movements.
 Injuries to the frontal lobe can result in memory loss, cognitive ability, mood and personality changes, and loss of emotional response.
-A proper diagnosis and treatment strategy is required for the individual and the family to learn how to handle the new situation.
+A proper diagnosis and treatment strategy are required for the individual and the family to learn how to handle the new situation.

-Parietal lobe injury: The parietal lobe plays a key role integrating sensory data, depth perception, and navigation.
+Parietal lobe injury: The parietal lobe plays a key role in integrating sensory data, depth perception, and navigation.
 The parietal lobe is susceptible to damage in even the most minor of head injuries.
 It may result in headaches, fatigue, or vertigo which makes carrying out various daily tasks such as reading, writing, or multitasking.
 With the right healthcare plan, relearning these daily tasks can be quick and painless.
 However, neglecting to take care of your head injury can result in long-term consequences.

 Temporal lobe injury: The temporal lobe is responsible for managing our auditory and olfactory senses and memory functioning.
-Temporal lobe injuries often result from car accidents, animal attacks, physical assaults, slips and falls.
+Temporal lobe injuries often result from car accidents, animal attacks, physical assaults, slips, and falls.
 Serious injury to the temporal lobe can cause hearing damage, language comprehension, or emotional instability.
 It may take years of therapy to restore functionality to the temporal lobe.